Nexmo/station/_documentation/stitch/in-app-video/overview.md

     -> Video streams can be enabled and disabled in a Conversation so that Members can communicate with video.

 **Media Events**
     -> Media events will fire in a Conversation when media state changes for a member.
-This can be when an Video stream is started or ended.
+This can be when a Video stream is started or ended.

 **Member Media Events**
     -> Media events will fire in on a Member when media state changes for a member.
-This can be when an Video stream is started or ended.
+This can be when a Video stream is started or ended.

 ## Try out the JavaScript Quick Start Guides